78 – March 19

 Just don’t share your cranky bad temper with everyone you meet.
 Especially at work, a business meeting, or a networking group.
 That’s when you need to be “on” as in onstage.
 That’s where you need to be presenting your best self.
 You are your own walking advertisement for your products and services, and people will remember how they felt around you.

-You want them to remember happy, upbeat, confident, fabulous, intelligent, “can do!” you.
-Not cranky, overwhelmed, rushed, worried you.
+You want people to remember happy, upbeat, confident, fabulous, intelligent, “can do!” you.
+Not cranky, overwhelmed, rushed, worried, depressed you.

 Debbie Downer isn’t going to get the referrals—Freddy Fabulous is.